eficode-academy/artifactory-katas/create_repository/README.md

 - Do the same for the `fox-$KATA_USERNAME.jpg` file, but deploy it to your second repository instead.

 ![Deploy button in the deploy dialog](../.shared/img/1.4.png)

+### Download a file through the UI

+- Navigate: _Application panel_ ➡ _Artifactory_➡ _Artifacts_

+- Find the duck image you uploaded to your first repository.

+- Download it through the UI.

+- Confirm the duck is stunningly beautiful.